atran0802/wbdv-assignments/README.md

 - The use of ample white space allows images to be clear and vibrant which helps captures users attention.
 - The site utlizes nested drop-down menus in order to help keep the site organized and tidy.
 With having less menu options displayed, user won't feel overwhelmed with information.
 They also hide their terms and conditions near the footer of the page.
 - Content is displayed in grid format throughout the site.
 This helps sections content in the site, as well as helps format mobile browsering.
 - The website layout is based on the same framework as other sites, making it familiar to users.
-It also incoporates universal icons (i.e. magniifying glass icon for search) to convey what
+It also incoporates universal icons (i.e. Magnifying glass icon for Search bar) to convey to users what the function of the button is.

 ### Failures
--
+- Although the website shares the same framework and design as most websites, it makes it less unique or memorable for the user.

 ## Overview

 >hello world